sasanrose/phpredmin/README.md

 PHPRedMin
 =========

-PHP Administrator Panel for REDIS.
-PHPRedMin is a simple web panel to manage your redis database from web.
+PHPRedMin is a simple web interface to manage your redis database.

 ## Technologies Used